I Hate My Dad—Trouble at Home

 Cross your fingers and hope that your child grows into an adult who can see and respect your efforts to do the right thing.
 If your child hates you now but you honestly believe you don't deserve it, keep trying to reach out.
 One day they'll have a lot of questions, and you'll want to have the right answers.

-If you want to be a better dad to your kids than you've been before, identify where you have been going wrong and take steps to change it.
+If you want to be a better dad to your kids than you've been before, identify where you have been going wrong and take steps to change it—ask your children and listen to what they have to say.

-One of the most obvious areas for improvement with many fathers is the amount of quality time you spend with your child.
-First you have to get your head around what quality time actually means.
+One of the most obvious areas for improvement for many fathers is the amount of quality time you spend with your child.
+First, you have to get your head around what quality time actually means.

-Kids who hate their dads may have had a father who spent a great deal of time at home - but how much time did he actually spend paying attention to the child?
-Watching the television or entertaining your adult friends doesn't count just because your child was in the room.
+Kids who hate their dads may have had a father who spent a great deal of time at home—but how much time did he actually spend paying attention to the child?
+Watching the television or entertaining your adult friends don't count just because your child was in the room.

 Fathers who have to force themselves to set specific times aside when their child becomes the center of their universe (instead of genuinely being pleased their son or daughter wants to spend time with them) ask, "How do you do that?"